lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Sales Allocations/Guides/How to Allocate Pallets for Sales.md

 * After you have added pallets to your batch (using Pallet Selection), search for **Pallet Allocation Summary**
 * Use the summary buttons / filter fields in the summary section / filters in the bottom section to find and filter for the pallets that you want to allocate for sales
-* To allocate: Use the fields in the “Pallet Allocation” section of the Pallet Allocation Summary page to assign values to **selected** pallets. (fill in the value in the 'input' fields and click on the three dots to assign)
+* To allocate: Use the fields in the "Pallet Allocation" section of the Pallet Allocation Summary page to assign values to **selected** pallets. (fill in the value in the 'input' fields and click on the three dots to assign)